mint-lab/mint_camera_calib/README.md

       * `cam_pose`:
         Camera Position Visualization reveals the location of each camera used in image capture within a dataset.
 It offers valuable insights for optimizing camera placement, ensuring a more diverse and well-distributed array of shots.
-This enhances the dataset by providing a richer variety of perspectives and improving overall coverage..
+This enhances the dataset by providing a wider variety of perspectives and improving overall coverage.

         An example of `cam_pose` accompanied by a visual comparison of dataset construction using random sampling versus our proposed image sampling method: